 Classification and education are important initial steps, but it is also vital to think ahead to your child's future.
-Once a person turns 18, the parent loses all legal authority to make decisions for that individual.
+Once a person turns 18, the parent loses all legal authority to make decisions for their adult child.
 This is true even if the individual in question is disabled.
-To avoid this, many parents choose to petition their state for legal guardianship of the disabled person.
+To avoid this, many parents choose to petition their state for legal guardianship of their disabled adult child.
 Once attained, guardianship allows the guardian to make legal, educational, and medical decisions for their child or other disabled person.
-It is important to seek this legal right in order to ensure the safety and well-being of your loved one.
+It is important to seek this legal right in order to ensure the safety and well being of your loved one.

 The Law Offices of Sandra L. Lascari, LLC also specializes in assisting clients in setting up ABLE Accounts.